MellowMarsh/UdacityFeedReaderProject/README.md

 # Udacity Feed Reader Project-FEND

 # Goals:
-This project uses jasmine to test the functionality of a feed reader website.
+This project uses jasmine to test the a feed reader website.

 ## Instructions:
-To view the feedreader website download all the files and open index.html in your browser.
+To view the feedreader website download all the files and open index.html in your favorite browser.

 # Tests Covered:
 RSS Feeds: